christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 # Basics

 Let's break down the term triangular arbitrage.
-First, arbitrage is a fancy word for buying low and selling high to make money risk free.
+First, arbitrage is a fancy word for buying low and selling high to make risk free money.

 Imagine you are looking to buy bitcoin and start browsing online exchanges.
 Bitcoin costs \\$5000 at Bob's exchange but \\$5500 at Jim's exchange.